 Your numeracy and literacy competency will be assessed continuously throughout the course, following the DfE’s removal of the Professional Skills Test.

-You will be assessed on your potential to learn and not your experience.
+You'll be assessed on your potential to learn and not your experience.

 All successful applicants will be invited to an interview.
-Interviews start early November, so we recommend that you apply as soon as UCAS opens, in October.
+Interviews start early November, so we recommend that you apply as soon as UCAS opens in October.

 Please note, applicants with a foundation degree will need to supplement this qualification with at least 60 credits at level 6 (HE level 3) in order to attain an equivalent single qualification.

-Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.
+Take a look at the scholarships and bursaries that may be available to you.